Peru national football team: Top goalscorers

-Competitive records
+Competitive record

 FIFA World Cup

 Peru has taken part in the World Cup finals five times.
 The Peruvian team competed at the first World Cup in 1930 by invitation, and has entered each tournament at the qualifying stage since 1958, qualifying for the finals four times: in 1970, 1978, 1982 and 2018.
 Its all-time record in World Cup qualifying matches, as of 2017, stands at 43 wins, 37 draws and 69 losses.
 In the finals, the team has won five matches, drawn three and lost ten, with 21 goals in favour and 33 against.
 Peru won the inaugural FIFA Fair Play Trophy, awarded at the 1970 World Cup, having been the only team not to receive any yellow or red cards during the competition.
 Peru has the peculiar distinction of always facing the tournament's eventual winners during the finals phase.

 Luis de Souza Ferreira scored Peru's first World Cup goal on 14 July 1930, in a match against Romania.
 José Velásquez scored Peru's fastest World Cup finals goal—that is, that scored soonest after kick-off—two minutes into the match against Iran on 11 June 1978.
 Jefferson Farfán is Peru's top scorer and fifth-overall top scorer in CONMEBOL World Cup qualification, with 16 goals.
 Teófilo Cubillas is the team's top scorer in the World Cup finals, with 10 goals in 13 games.
 During the 1930 competition, a Peruvian became the first player sent off in a World Cup—his identity is disputed between sources as either defender Plácido Galindo or midfielder Mario de las Casas.
 Peru's Ramón Quiroga holds the unusual record of being the only goalkeeper to commit a foul in the opponent's side of the pitch in a match at the World Cup finals.